vuefront/vuefront/README.md

 [VueFront PrestaShop Demo](https://prestashop.vuefront.com/)

-# What does VueFront do?
+# VueFront can
-It can easily turn your Wordpress, OpenCart, Magenta, Shopify or any other blog/store into an SPA and PWA with Vue.js in less then 5 minutes.
+Easily turn your Wordpress, OpenCart, Magento, PrestaShop, Shopify or any other blog/store CMS into an SPA and PWA with Vue.js in less then 5 minutes.

+# You get
+- SPA
+- PWA
+- AMP
+- GraphQL
+- Atomic Design
+- JAMstack

 ## Why is this project useful?
-You want to try new technology, outrun your competition and just provide a better user experiance, but not ready to invest thousands of dollars?
-Then try VueFront.
-It's easy to setup, test and run.
+You or your clients have a site on an old-fashiond CMS.
+You want to try new technology, outrun your competition and just provide a better user experiance, but not ready to invest thousands of dollars.

+Try VueFront:
+- It uses the latest tech stack.
+- It's free.
+- It's easy to setup, test and run.

+It works out-of-the-box:
 - You get a shiny new Web APP.
 - You get to keep your current CMS admin panel.
 - You can always switch back to your old site.

 > Give it a try, what do you have to lose?